How To Maintain Composite Decking

 We can group decking boards into three; wood, composites, and plastic.
 Each one of these has advantages over the other.
-But when it comes to a non-slip property, which one is the best?
+However, when it comes to a non-slip property, which one is the best?
 To answer that question, we must compare the three whether they’re non-slip or not.

 Best Non-Slip Decking

-Non-slip Decking Innovations
+Non-Slip Decking Innovations

-Wood decks, stains and coatings that prevent slipping are also available in the market.
+Wood decks, stains and coatings that prevent slipping are also available to purchase from local builders merchants or DIY stores.
 Aside from these applications, homeowners and builders can also opt to use decking strips as an alternative.
-Others also use slip-free mats.
-These are non-slip materials placed over the decks to minimise slipping.
+Others also use slip-free mats which are non-slip materials placed over the decking to minimise slipping.